Tax Credit FAQ

 6. I have a large project where I will be investing at least $3.5 million dollars; what additional materials are required?

 For projects over $3.5 million dollars in investment, the Baltimore City Department of Finance must also review and approve the project.
 Please contact CHAP Staff for more information and to discuss the additional forms required for the Department of Finance review.

 - The Department of Finance has a list of all property tax credits in Baltimore City.
 The Historic Tax Credit cannot be combined with any other City credit.

 - The Maryland Historical Trust offers the Maryland Heritage Structure Rehabilitation Tax Credit Program, a group of three credit types for which historic properties are eligible.
 These credits can be combined with the City’s Historic Tax Credit.

 - The National Park Service administers the Federal Historic Preservation Tax Incentives Program.
 This credit can be combined with the City’s Historic Tax credit.

 8. My property is located in an Enterprise Zone, am I also eligible for the City’s Historic Tax Credit?

-If your property is located within an Enterprise Zone and your project includes a commerical property, you must submit an application to the BDC if you are interested in pursuing the Historic Tax Credit as well.
+If your property is located within an Enterprise Zone and your project includes commercial property, you must submit an application to the BDC if you are interested in pursuing the Historic Tax Credit as well.
 The Historic Tax Credit is applied to areas of a project that are not eligible for the Enterprise Zone Credit.